elix-tech/kmol/README.md

 Similar to local training, a JSON configuration is needed to specify the training options.

 In addition, a configuration file is needed for the server and each individual client to establish proper communication.
 A detailed documentation on how to configure the server and clients can be found under section 3.5.1 and 3.5.2 of `docs/documentation.*.pdf` respectively.
+Sample configurations can be found under `data/configs/mila/`.

 ### Starting the server
 The server should start before clients start connecting.